Join Us For A Night Of Inspiration Honoring The Rebbe

 The conference is being held via Zoom and begins at 1 pm EST and 8 pm in Israel.

-Pianist Rochel Ferency will give a short performance playing Chabad melodies, niggunim, for the occasion.
+Pianist Rochel Ferency will play selections of Chabad melodies, niggunim, for the occasion.
+And, a very special recording by one of Israel’s greatest performers will be shown.

 Mrs. Tamar Adelstein, Coordinator